jenishs524/Metadata-Extraction-Tool/README.md

 # Metadata-Extraction-Tool

+📘 Metadata Extraction Tool

+It is an advanced, automated digital forensics and OSINT (Open Source Intelligence) tool that extracts, parses, and reports on hidden metadata embedded within files.
+Metadata—such as author names, software versions, creation timestamps, GPS coordinates, and editing history—is often unintentionally stored in documents, images, PDFs, and other file types.
+This tool surfaces that hidden information, turning it into actionable intelligence for investigators, penetration testers, and security analysts.

 🎯 Objective

 To automate the discovery and analysis of embedded file metadata for use in digital forensics, incident response, and reconnaissance.
 Manual extraction using multiple tools (ExifTool, pdfinfo, etc.) is tedious and inconsistent.
 This tool provides a unified, automated pipeline that: